abeldekat/harpoonline/README.md

 - Supports multiple [harpoon2] lists.
 - Highly configurable: Use or modify default formatters or supply a custom formatter
 - Decoupled from status-line: Can be used anywhere.
+- Resilience: The formatter will return an empty string when harpoon is not present.
 - Performance/efficiency: The data is cached and *only* updated when needed.

 *Note*: